 - Overcoming Adversity (as demonstrated by your resourcefulness in dealing with serious problems such as divorce, death, illness, etc.)

-xvii.
-If work experiences have consumed significant periods of time during your college years, what have you learned (leadership or managerial skills, for example), and how has the work contributed to your personal growth?
+- If work experiences have consumed significant periods of time during your college years, what have you learned (leadership or managerial skills, for example), and how has the work contributed to your personal growth.

 2. Consult Friends, Relatives, Colleagues, or Professors for Ideas

 Others see us differently from the way we see ourselves.
 You may be overlooking some theme, angle, or aspect of your personality that might be obvious to others who know you well.
 Good ideas are good ideas, whatever their source.
-Here is a questionnaire that will give these people a structured format in which to help you come up with ideas to submit sample grad school personal statements:
+Here is a questionnaire that will give these people a structured format in which to help the applicants come up with ideas to submit sample grad school personal statements:

 I am applying to _________ and must prepare a personal statement as a part of that process.
 I want to be sure to include all relevant data about myself and my background, so I am soliciting information from various individuals who know me and whose judgment I value.
 Thank you for your help.